 Formonthills is a diverse site with a variety of different habitats integrated into the woodland landscape.
-In particular: (a) Glades: Within the young native woodland there are 3 large wild flower glades (cpt 5b & 6a) and 5 smaller ones (cpt 4d, 5b, 6a, 7a), totalling 3.14ha.
+In particular: (a) Glades: Within the young native woodland (cpts 5, 6, 7) there are 3 large glades and several smaller ones, totalling 3.14ha.
 These are areas of grassland that have been mown once or twice annually since c.1997.
 Arisings are removed with the long term aim of reducing fertility to improve floral diversity.

 - (b) Ground flora: In 2001 the Ground Flora Project was begun with the aim of establishing the ground flora component of new native woodland at the same time as the tree canopy.
 This resulted in the seeding of 11ha with wild flower seeds and the establishment of a number of trial plots.
 The seeded areas have established well (in particular primrose, bluebell, red campion, St Johns wort & meadowsweet) and provide colour and nectar throughout the spring and summer.
 As part of the Fife's Buzzing project in 2016, 2 glades and the marshy area near the boardwalk were planted with wildflower plugs. - (c) Wetland: The main area of permanent wetland is the upper part of 5c with water horsetail and early purple orchid.
 The lower part of 5c is seasonally wet and dominated by grasses and rushes (5c total 1.78ha).
 The western part of 5d (1.72ha) is a large open area of wet grassland of rushes, tufted hair grass and creeping buttercup.
 There are other isolated pockets of poorly drained land in cpts 6, 7 and 8 where rushes dominate.
-A small pond was created in cpt 5a in 2021, fed from a spring, to increase open water habitat. - (d) Water courses: There is a burn which runs along the northern boundary called Coul Burn in cpt 4b (west of Coul Reservoir) and Conland Burn (also known as Back Burn) in cpt 8 east of Coul Reservoir.
+A small scrape / pond was created in 2021, fed from a spring, to increase open water habitat. - (d) Water courses: There are 2 burns which run along the northern boundary: Coul Burn in cpt 4b and Conland Burn in cpt 8.
 There are also a number of ditches and water courses passing through the site.
 Many of these are the result of previous agricultural drainage and their current courses are artificial, although naturalised over many years.
-An informal study by SEPA in 2006 showed a high diversity of invertebrate fauna in the burn near the neighbouring Pitcairn centre, indicating good water quality. - (e) Semi-improved acid grassland: This area, centred on the area around Rhind Hill, occupies about half of cpt 8a in a mosaic with gorse thicket with small blocks of native trees. - (f) There are extensive gorse thickets, occupying about 25% of cpt 8a (mostly nearest Conland Burn in the north) which is spreading.
+An informal study by SEPA in 2006 showed a high diversity of invertebrate fauna in the burn near the Pitcairn centre, indicating good water quality. - (e) Semi-improved acid grassland: This area, centred on the area around Rhind Hill, occupies about half of cpt 8a in a mosaic with gorse thicket. - (f) There are extensive gorse thickets, occupying about 25% of cpt 8a (mostly nearest Conland Burn in the north) and anecdotal evidence indicates that the gorse is spreading.
 There are also isolated thickets of gorse among the young woodland, particularly in cpt 6. - (g) Hedgerows, dykes and old hedgerow trees: Many boundary features remain from the site's agricultural past.
 These now form valuable niche habitats.
 Mature hedgerow trees account for most of the few mature broadleaves in northwest Glenrothes.